FrederikHennecke/DeepLearning4NLP/README.md

 bash setup_gwdg.sh
 ```

-This will download and install miniconda on your machine, create the project's conda environment and activate it.
-It will also download the models used through the project and the POS and NER tags from spacy.
+This will download and install Miniconda on your machine, create the project's conda environment and activate it.
+It will also download the models used through the project and the POS and NER tags from spaCy.

 ## Data